 Kara stepped forward.
 “This farmer is Horan, of Greenfield Farm, and this hand we do not know, for he has never awoken.
-And this,” Kara indicated the halfling, “is Lem Gardener, our friend, who also has the illness.
+And this is Lem Gardener, our friend, who also has the illness.
 Rahab was struck, but not bitten.”

 The elixirs had similarly cured the farmhand and Horan.
-Roused from the stupor of impending undeath they stood blinking uncertainly at their mysterious surroundings.
-Zantus spent a few minutes speaking with each and directed one of the acolytes to guide them to nearby benches where the could take some rest.
+Roused from the stupor of impending undeath they stood blinking uncertainly at their surroundings.
+Zantus spent a few minutes speaking with each and directed one of the acolytes to guide them to nearby benches where they could take some rest.

 The priest returned to the others.
 “You look exhausted.”

 It was pointless to reply.
 Zantus spoke again.
 “I am very concerned.
-I gave rites over those two murdered the other day.
-I traveled with you to Habe’s Sanatorium to heal the bodyguard of this same affliction, and now you return from the southern farmlands with reports of ghouls slain in great numbers and three new victims of disease.
-This is most severe.
+I gave rites over two murdered the other day.
+I traveled with you to Habe’s Sanatorium to heal the bodyguard of this affliction, and now you return from the southern farmlands with reports of ghouls slain in great numbers and three new victims of disease.
 What is happening?”

 “Something terrible,” Gloriana said, her voice wretched and tired.

-They awoke sporadically, and eventually gathered at dinner, which they took in quiet repose at The White Deer instead of their usual dining place at The Rusty Dragon.
+They awoke sporadically and eventually gathered at dinner which they took in quiet repose at The White Deer instead of their usual at The Rusty Dragon.
 The meal was simple: Clear broth soup, hearty bread, raw onion and cucumber slices, red wine.
 Lem’s complexion was much improved.
-The rich color of living skin had returned, and his eyes had flushed themselves of the milky accumulations.
+The rich color of living skin had returned, and his eyes had flushed themselves of milky accumulations.
 The bite at his shoulder had scarred pale and clean, and he would bear the reminder of the ghoul attack on the geography of his flesh to the end of his days.

-“There is some coin from the Hambley farm,” the elf remarked quietly.
+“There is some coin from the Hambley farm,” Kara remarked quietly.
 “A significant quantity in silver.”